Shericka Jackson stuns Elaine Thompson-Herah in 100m at Jamaica trials | Loop Jamaica

 Olympic champion Elaine Thompson suffered a second defeat to Shericka Jackson in three weeks, this time at the Jamaica trials at the National Stadium on Friday’s second day of competition.

-Kemba Nelson outbattled Thompson-Herah to finish second in 10.88.
-The 29-year-old Thompson-Herah, who has been challenged by injuries this season, finished third in 10.89.
+Kemba Nelson of the University of Oregon was second in a time of 10.88 seconds while two-time Olympic 100m champion Thompson-Herah, who left MVP Track Club for New Era Track Club at the beginning of the season, was third in 10.89, never recovering after a slow start.

-Thompson-Herah is a five-time Olympic championand the 100m and 200m title holder from both Rio 2016 and Tokyo 2020.
+Thompson-Herah is a five-time Olympic championand the 100m and 200m title holder from both Rio 2016 and Tokyo 2020 while at MVP Track Club.

-Briana Williams clocked a new personal best 10.94 seconds for fourth place and will not be a part of the 100m team to the World Athletics Championships.
+Briana Williams clocked a new personal best 10.94 seconds for fourth place and will not be a part of the 100m team for the short sprint at track and field’s most prestigious international event outside of the Olympics.

-The 35-year-old Fraser-Pryce is the reigning World champion.
-As the current reigning World champion in the women’s 100m, she has a wild card entry to the event in Oregon.
+Fraser-Pryce is the reigning World champion.
+As the current reigning World champion in the women’s 100m, she has a wild card entry to the championships in Oregon.

 As a result of Fraser-Pryce’s wild card entry, Jamaica will have four women in the 100m in Oregon.